abdil1234/yii2-cuploadabdiltmvn/README.md

-Upload a file accros different hosts
+Upload a file on different hosts
 ===========================
 purpose for upload file throught different hosts